apache/accumulo-website/_docs-2-0/administration/tracing.md

 sends spans to an Accumulo Tracer process, as discussed in the previous section.
-This default can be changed to a different span receiver, or additional span receivers can be added in a comma-separated list, by modifying the property
+This default can be changed to a different span receiver, or additional span receivers can be added in a comma-separated list, by modifying the property [trace.span.receivers].

-    trace.span.receivers

-Individual span receivers may require their own configuration parameters, which are grouped under the trace.span.receiver.* prefix.
+Individual span receivers may require their own configuration parameters, which are grouped under the [trace.span.receiver.*] prefix.
 ZooTraceClient uses the following properties.
 The first three properties are populated from other Accumulo properties, while the remaining ones should be prefixed with